Sanatnagpal/Network-Traffic-Analysis-Using-Machine-Learning/README (2).md

 Intel Extension for scikit-learn*:
 1. Intel extension can accelerate scikit-learn algorithms by up to 100x, which can significantly reduce the time it takes to train and deploy machine learning models.
 2. The extension is seamlessly integrated with scikit-learn, so you can continue to use the same API and code.
 3. The intel extension supports multiple devices, including CPUs, GPUs, and FPGAs.
-This allows you to choose the best device for your specific applicatino and workload.
+This allows you to choose the best device for your specific application and workload.

 Add two lines of code to patch all compatible algorithms in your Python script.
 ```